Academic and Student Services

 For more information on Islanders Athletics and to join the excitement, please call 361-825-3415 or visit www.goislanders.com.

-The Office of International Education (OIE) provides services and programs to TAMU-CC international students, scholars, faculty, staff, and help departments and schools/colleges hire international students, scholars, and faculty.
-OIE offers a variety of services and programs, including:
+International Student Programs and Support (ISPS) provides services and programs to TAMU-CC international students, scholars, faculty, and staff.
+ISPS helps departments hire international students, scholars, and faculty.
+ISPS also offers a variety of services and programs, including:

 Immigration Advising and Services

-• Provide immigration advising and services that ensure students, scholars, and institutional compliance with federal rules and regulations and guides them through all the requirements for foreign nationals studying and working in the U.S., such as enrollment requirements, travel, status extension, OPT, CPT, dependent employment authorization, change of status, reinstatement, maintaining status, academic training, RCL, transfer, to name a few.
+- Provide immigration advising and services that ensure students, scholars, and institutional compliance with federal rules and regulations and guide them through all the requirements for foreign nationals studying and working in the U.S., such as enrollment requirements, travel, status extension, OPT, CPT, dependent employment authorization, change of status, reinstatement, maintaining status, academic training, RCL, and transfer.

-• Assist TAMU-CC departments and schools/colleges in their efforts to hire international students, scholars, and faculty.
+- Assist TAMU-CC departments in hiring international students, scholars, and faculty.

 Support programs

 Host intercultural and social events and activities that welcome and help international students and scholars transition and adjust to life in the United States and Texas A&M University-Corpus Christi.
-These include the international student and scholar orientation, workshops, International Education Week, Parade of Nations, field trips, photo contests, coffee/tea hours, mixers, fashion shows, Eyes on the World, open house, as well as many others.
+These include the international student and scholar orientation, workshops, International Education Week, Parade of Nations, field trips, photo contests, mixers, open house, as well as many others.

 Study Abroad Services

-The Office of International Education (OIE) is committed to providing access to international education opportunities for all students and dedicated to creating an inclusive community and establishing collaborative relationships across cultures.
-OIE promotes international learning environments through the following study abroad programs:
+The Study Abroad Office (SAO) is committed to providing access to international education opportunities for all students and dedicated to creating an inclusive community and establishing collaborative relationships across cultures.
+SAO promotes international learning environments through the following study abroad programs:

 Faculty-led Programs